ValrynMilly/comp110-coding-task-2/README.md

 You are required to have:

-Doomed Patient Game
+Doomed Patient Game.
-Keyboard
+Keyboard.
-Mouse
+Mouse.

 Project Description